 The pioneering computer scientist Grace Hopper once said, "The most dangerous phrase in the language is, 'We've always done it this way.'"
 I find this pursuit of the best way to solve problems amazing.
 Together, we can change the digital world and turn it into something positive, piece by piece.
 We can all contribute to this.
 Let's encourage more young women to follow a path in science and mathematics, between computers and microscopes.
 Let’s accompany them on this path, in the spirit of Grace Hopper – and Ada Lovelace.

-Janina Mütze is co-founder and CEO of Civey – the market and technology leading institute for digital opinion data.
+Janina Mütze is co-founder and CEO of Civey – pioneer for digital market and opinion research data in real-time.
 Thanks to a self-learning algorithm developed in-house, customers receive reliable data on personal attitudes, consumption, advertising impact and reputation around the clock.
 In addition to her work for Civey, Mütze, who has a degree in economics, is also on the supervisory board of the fintech company Comeco and a member of the advisory board of the master's programme for Social and Economic Data Science at the University of Konstanz.
 In 2018, the German edition of Forbes magazine included her in the '30 under 30' list in the technology category.

 At CARIAD, we share this pioneering spirit and are committed to ensuring that more women gain access to the tech world with its great potential for change.
 We strongly believe that more diversity, pluralism and inclusion within our teams is a key to build true products for everyone, by everyone.